peleg-development/SecureServe-AC/README.md

 - **Docs:** [SecureServe Documentation](https://peleg.gitbook.io/secureserve/)
 - **Please use the release beta or v versions only unless u want to the test latest version (might be bugged)!**

 SecureServe is a state-of-the-art anti-cheat solution designed specifically for FiveM servers.
 Combining advanced detection techniques with comprehensive server protection, it ensures a fair and secure gaming environment.
-This open-source tool is completely free to use, modify, and extend.
+This open-source script is completely free to use, modify, and extend.

 ---